 Three Business Use Cases of Commonly Overlooked Hidden Freight Costs

-1. Stay on top of your game – Beat the demand-supply problem
+Stay on top of your game – Beat the demand-supply problem.

-The more time that is wasted in getting the bid, collating the prices, comparing the prices, and negotiating bare in mind there is another supplier out there who has made the decision, and truck(s) has been allotted.
+The more time that is wasted in getting the bid, collating the prices, comparing the prices, and negotiating, bear in mind there is another supplier out there who has made the decision, and truck(s) has been allotted.
 This means the supply is decreasing.
-There is a fair chance that prices will go up – your freight cost increases.
+There is a fair chance that prices will go up – your freight cost will increase.

 Not sure if you have got the best quote for your freight?